home-assistant/homebridge-homeassistant/README.md

 As with other Homebridge plugins, you configure the Home Assistant plugin by adding it to your `config.json`.
-To avoid too much information in your Syslog, just set `logging` to `false` as soon as everything works smoothly.
+To avoid too much information in your log, just set `logging` to `false` as soon as everything works smoothly.

 ```json
 "platforms": [